Day 0 - Travel down!!

 My fully loaded bike as I set off... let the adventure begin!

-A quick mile cycle to the train station (the first time I've actually cycled with loaded panniers - yes it was probably a little stupid not to have tried that before!) and my trip has officially started.
+A quick mile cycle to the train station (the first time I've actually cycled with loaded panniers - yes it was probably a little stupid not to have tried that before) and my trip has officially started.

 My first challenge (I'm sure there'll be plenty more over the next few weeks...) was to get my bike onto the train - something that hadn't sounded too tricky to do but turned out to be a bit of a challenge.
 I'd never taken a bike on the train before and the online advice from CrossCountry trains wasn't exactly detailed.
 Which train carriage does it go in - is it at the front, middle or back of the train?
 The CrossCountry trains' member of staff on the platform (who to be fair I don't think was working, just catching a train home) didn't seem to know either - or look as if he cared.
 Luckily though I spotted someone else with a bike and we waited together; as it turned out at the wrong end of platform.
 Crap!
 A quick sprint down to the far end and we were on.

-It was then, as we pulled away from the station, that a mild panic set in - the space allocated for bikes is tiny!
+It was then, as we pulled away from the station, that a mild panic set in - the space allocated for bikes is tiny.
 I'd never paid any attention to bikes on trains before; how the hell were we meant to get our bikes in there?
 The space looked to have been designed for folding Brompton bikes and not normal bikes.
 My first effort at getting the bike in was a massive failure and ended up with it sticking out blocking the door.
 After a lot of creativity (and zero help from the grumpy train guard) trying out different positions I finally managed to contort my bike securely into place, albeit upside down with its full weight resting on the front wheel that was bent double in a very unhealthy looking way.
 For the next 6 hours of the journey I worried whether I'd damaged my bike in the process.

 As we sped southwards through the country at high speed I started to realise the enormity of what I'm trying to do - I'm gonna have to cycle all this distance back!
 Yikes.
 Why did I ever think this was a good idea?!

 And as if to rub it in, as we travelled south of Bristol, the rain started.
 Heavily.
-And it suddenly dawned on me (in one of those flashes of inspiration that it would have been oh-so-useful to have had several hours earlier!) - did I pack my waterpoof jacket? (answer: no).
+And it suddenly dawned on me (in one of those flashes of inspiration that it would have been oh-so-useful to have had several hours earlier) - did I pack my waterpoof jacket? (answer: no).
 When I left Leeds this morning it was a gloriously sunny day and no jacket was needed, which is probably why I forgot it.
 But why, when going through my packing checklist before leaving, did I get to the "Rain jacket" entry and think yep, got that?
 Idiot!

-On a positive note however it turned out that my next train to Penzance was much easier for getting the bike loaded; on this train the bikes go into the engine car in a huge area designed for them, saving me and fellow cyclists from having to repeat the whole fit-the-bike-into-a-shoebox exercise again.
+On a positive note however it turned out that the next train was much easier for getting the bike loaded; on this train the bikes go into the engine car in a huge area designed for them, saving me and fellow cyclists from having to repeat the whole fit-the-bike-into-a-shoebox exercise again.
 The downside to this of course is that there's no doorway through to the passenger area - we had to load our bikes and secure them at lightning speed so as not to hold the train up, before disembarking and getting back on the train in the regular passenger carriage.
 Luckily this time we had a cheery train guard who helped us.

 Eventually after 8.5 hours on a train I pulled into a very wet Penzance, where fortunately my B&B was directly opposite the train station meaning I didn't have to get too wet.
 After checking in and leaving my bike in the reception area I left in search of some food.
 It turns out there's not much choice in Penzance but soon I managed to find a Chinese restaurant; the buffet looked several days old and horrible.
 I politely declined the waitresses attempts to get me to eat that and instead ordered something "fresh" off the main menu.
 The food is good, but having seen the state of the buffet I pray that I'm not going to get food poisoning before my trip has even begun!

-Day 1 - Penzance to Lelant, via Land's End
+Day 1 - Penzance to Lelant, via Lands End

 Mon June 20th 2016